behroozsepehry/exercise-solver/README.md

 * **Alternative execution**: You can also run `python solve.py` after activating the venv with `.\.venv\Scripts\activate`

 ### Solver performance
-* If the CBC solver is slow or times out on your machine, try limiting solve time with `pulp.PULP_CBC_CMD(timeLimit=30)` or switch to another solver.
+* If the CBC solver is slow or times out on your Equipment, try limiting solve time with `pulp.PULP_CBC_CMD(timeLimit=30)` or switch to another solver.
 * If the model is infeasible, either relax `"supersets_per_day"` values in `config.json` (make them smaller, e.g., reduce gym from 2 to 2 with fewer days) or relax `"threshold"`, or add more exercises.

-### Machine constraints
+### Equipment constraints
-* **Machine conflicts**: The solver now prevents pairing exercises that use the same equipment.
+* **Equipment conflicts**: The solver now prevents pairing exercises that use the same equipment.
 This may make some pairings impossible if you have limited exercise variety.
-* **Adjusting constraints**: If you get poor results due to machine constraints, consider:
+* **Adjusting constraints**: If you get poor results due to Equipment constraints, consider:
-  - Adding more exercises to your pool that use different machines
+  - Adding more exercises to your pool that use different equipment
-  - Temporarily commenting out machine specifications for some exercises
+  - Temporarily commenting out Equipment specifications for some exercises
   - Relaxing `THRESHOLD` to allow more pairing flexibility

 ### Exercise data